-On January 6, 2021, the Department of Labor (Department) announced a final rule clarifying the standard for employee versus independent contractor under the Fair Labor Standards Act (FLSA).
+On January 6, 2021, the Department of Labor (Department) announced a rule addressing the distinction between employees and independent contractors under the Fair Labor Standards Act (FLSA).
 The rule was published in the Federal Register on January 7, 2021, and was initially scheduled to take effect on March 8, 2021.
 See 86 FR 1168 (Independent Contractor Rule).

 On February 5, 2021, the Department published a proposal to delay the Independent Contractor Rule’s effective date until May 7, 2021, 60 days after the original effective date.
 See 86 FR 8326.
 On March 4, 2021, after considering approximately 1,500 comments received in response to that proposal, the Department published a final rule delaying the effective date of the Independent Contractor Rule to May 7, 2021, as proposed.
 See 86 FR 12535.

 On March 12, 2021, the Department published a notice of proposed rulemaking (NPRM) proposing to withdraw the Independent Contractor Rule.
 See 86 FR 14027.
 On May 5, 2021, after reviewing approximately 1,000 comments submitted in response to the NPRM, the Department announced a final rule withdrawing the Independent Contractor Rule.
 This withdrawal took effect immediately upon the final rule’s publication in the Federal Register on May 6, 2021.